joseruizjimenez/anotar/README.md

-# About this project
+## About this project
-Anotar is a taking note web app
+Anotar is a taking note Ruby on Rails web app

 We want:
   - A fast web app